 - Use condoms to lower your risk of STDs.

 - Make sure you've been vaccinated against mumps.

 - Get your prostate examined during your yearly physical if you’re over 50.

 Outlook for Orchitis

-For some of the men who have orchitis, the affected testicle will shrink and lose its function.
-The longer you delay getting treatment, the more likely the testicle will have long-term damage.
-Untreated orchitis can result in infertility, loss of one or both testicles, and severe illness or death.
+The longer you put off treatment, the more likely you are to have long-term damage.
+Untreated orchitis can lead to infertility, the loss of one or both testicles, and severe illness or death.